 Abstract

 Similarly to humans, rhesus macaques engage in mother-infant face-to-face interactions.
 However, no previous studies have described the naturally occurring structure and development of mother-infant interactions in this population and used a comparative-developmental perspective to directly compare them to the ones reported in humans.
 Here, we investigate the development of infant communication, and maternal responsiveness in the two groups.
-We video-recorded mother-infant interactions in both groups under comparable naturalistic settings and analysed them with the same micro-analytic coding scheme.
+We video-recorded mother-infant interactions in both groups in naturalistic settings and analysed them with the same micro-analytic coding scheme.
 Results show that infant social expressiveness and maternal responsiveness are similarly structured in humans and macaques.
 Both human and macaque mothers use specific mirroring responses to specific infant social behaviours (modified mirroring to communicative signals, enriched mirroring to affiliative gestures).
 However, important differences were identified in the development of infant social expressiveness, and in forms of maternal responsiveness, with vocal responses and marking behaviours being predominantly human.
 Results indicate a common functional architecture of mother-infant communication in humans and monkeys, and contribute to theories concerning the evolution of specific traits of human behaviour.

 Mutually responsive face-to-face interactions between human parents and their infants from around two-three months postpartum have been well-described in the psychological literature, since the seminal descriptions in the 1970’s 1-6, and play an important role in the development of infant cognitive and emotional development7-10.
 Although principally confined to populations using more distal vs. proximal patterns of caregiving11,12, this early research showed the infant’s initial propensity for social engagement, with social interactions being characterised by periods of mutual gaze, and by parental responsiveness to infant social cues such as smiles, and oral and vocal communicative signals1,3,6,13,14.
-Parental responsiveness is similar in frequency across cultures15,16, but varies in its form as, in some cultures, caregivers typically respond by vocalising, smiling and showing exaggerated expressions (distal parental practices), while in others, caregivers tend to respond rocking, caressing, kissing, patting, or repositioning their infants (proximal parental practices).
-Although the distal face-to-face interchanges are less frequent in societies providing more proximal parental care, they can still be observed in such cultural settings10,11,17-19; in fact, talking, smiling, showing exaggerated facial expressions to engage or respond to infants are considered part of the ‘intuitive parenting’ repertoire of behaviours4 Moreover, most cross-cultural studies reporting differences in distal vs. proximal caregiving practices have been conducted around the third month of age11,18, while those including observations of earlier mother-infant interactions suggest that two months17,20.
+Although parental responsiveness occurs with similar frequency across cultures15,16, it varies in its form: in some cultures, caregivers typically respond by vocalising, smiling and showing exaggerated expressions (distal parental practices), while in others, caregivers tend to respond by rocking, caressing, kissing, patting, or repositioning their infants (proximal parental practices).
+Although the distal face-to-face interchanges are less frequent in societies providing more proximal parental care, they can still be observed in such cultural settings10,11,17-19; in fact, talking, smiling, showing exaggerated facial expressions to engage or respond to infants are considered part of the ‘intuitive parenting’ repertoire of behaviours4.
+Notably, while cross-cultural differences in distal vs. proximal caregiving practices have been reported at around three months of age11,18, observations of earlier mother-infant interactions suggest that the frequency of maternal responses to facial and vocal infant cues is not significantly different across-cultures before two months of age17,20.